apparentorder/r53db/README.md

 ## Contact

 I'm trying to get used to Twitter as [@apparentorder](https://twitter.com/apparentorder).
 Or try legacy message delivery using apparentorder@neveragain.de.
-Also I'm old enough to use IRC -- I'm hiding somewhere in `##aws` (Freenode) as well.
+Also I'm old enough to use IRC -- I'm hiding somewhere in `##aws` (Freenode).